jackablett/Flask-Setup/README.md

 ```
 Defines the layout or template structure for the Flask project.
 This could refer to different HTML/CSS frameworks or custom layouts.
 Implementing different layouts allows for flexibility in the project's design and structure.

+> If included you can visit [site]:[port]/template to view the template being used from a file, similary if Tailwindcss is installed you will see the styling.

 ## Bugs?
 If you notice any bugs or would like a new featue, please create an issue or pull request, cheers.